smita-tanwar/Flipkart-makeup-analysis/README.md

-📊 Flipkart Makeup Product Analysis – Brand & Performance Insights 📌 Project Overview
+📊 Flipkart Makeup Product Analysis – Brand & Performance Insights

+📌 Project Overview

-This project analyzes makeup products listed on Flipkart to understand brand performance, category trends, pricing strategies, discount impact, and customer engagement.
+This project analyzes makeup products listed on Flipkart to understand:

+Brand performance

+Category trends

+Pricing strategies

+Discount impact

+Customer engagement

-The analysis helps identify top-performing brands and categories and provides insights for improving merchandising and marketing strategies.
+The goal is to identify top-performing brands and categories and provide insights for merchandising and marketing strategies.

 🎯 Project Objectives